Placing a large order for the Holidays, click here.

 How to Melt Cheese

 Are you eager to make a deliciously creamy cheese sauce for your mac and cheese or add some gooey melted cheese to pour over a veggie dishWell, the secret to success lies in knowing the right way to melt cheese for a perfectly textured result.
 It may seem like a simple task, but there are several factors that can make or break your melted cheese.
-So, whether you prefer mild or sharp cheddar cheese, understanding how several factors can impact the melting process is key.
+So, whether you prefer mild or sharp cheddar cheese, understanding the factors that can impact the melting process is key.
 Don't worry, though - we've got you covered with this comprehensive how-to guide that will walk you through everything you need to know to melt cheddar cheese like a true pro!

 How to Melt Cheese: Make a Cheddar Cheese Sauce